jostylr/literate-programming-book/manuscript/part-4/commands.md

 ## Common Client Commands

-* `exec cmd1, cmd2, ...` This executes the commands on the commandline.
-The
+* **exec** `exec cmd1, cmd2, ...` This executes the commands on the
-  standard input is the incoming input and the standard output is what is passed along.
+  commandline.
+The standard input is the incoming input and the standard output is what is passed along.
-* `execfresh` Same as exec but no caching
+* **execfresh** `execfresh` Same as exec but no caching
-* `readfile name` Reads in file with filename.
+* **readfile** `readfile name` Reads in file with filename.
 Starts at source directory.
 This terminates old input and replaces with file contents.
-* `readdir name` Generates a list of files in named directory.
+* **readdir** `readdir name` Generates a list of files in named directory.
   This generates an augmented array.
-* `savefile name, encoding` Saves the input into the named file using the encoding if specified.
+* **savefile** `savefile name, encoding` Saves the input into the named file using the encoding if specified.
+* **z** `z msg` will return the value in `msg` from the command line flag `-z msg:value`.
+If the value contains multiple colons, it is interpreted as an array and an array will be returned.

 ## Full Client Commands